Compensation Claims for Optician Negligence

 Optician negligence extends through to errors in laser eye surgery.
 With the popularity of this type of treatment consistently increasing, so too are the claims following injuries caused by below standard procedures and care.
 Laser eye surgery staff are bound by the same laws as opticians and so any breach of their duty of care to patients that subsequently causes harm or suffering is likely to be considered as proof of their liability.

 Laser eye surgery is a delicate procedure that must be carried out with through care and precaution.
 Failure to meet the acceptable standards of treatment in this area can lead to significant discomfort, pain, sight impairment and even permanent damage to the eye and vision.
 To find out if you have a valid claim, call 0800 678 1410 or request a call back to receive a free consultation with an experienced legal adviser.

 In assessing the amount of compensation that should be paid to you, it will be necessary to consider how severe your symptoms are, the effect that these have had on your life, and whether there will be any lasting impact, such as permanent vision loss or scarring for example.

-We strive to achieve the highest levels of compensation awards in all cases that we work on and assure you that we work with determination and professionalism from start to finish.
-We offer clients a free no obligation consultation and would welcome the opportunity to discuss your case with you.
-During the consultation, we will answer any questions that you might have as well as provide you with details on how your case will progress.
-Once we have analysed the information that you provide, we will use our experience to assess the likely success of your case and provide an estimate as to how much compensation you could be entitled to.
+Your solicitor will strive to achieve the highest level of compensation award in all cases that they work on.
+The process starts with a free consultation, which you can arrange by calling 0800 678 1410.
+During the consultation, a fully trained adviser will answer any questions that you might have as well as provide you with details on how your case will progress.
+Once they have analysed the information that you provide, your solicitor will use their experience to assess the likely success of your case and provide an estimate as to how much compensation you could be entitled to.

-If you have a valid claim and would like to proceed, our personal injury lawyers will offer you a 100% no win no fee service.
-So you won’t have to worry about any upfront costs, and if we cannot win your case, you won’t pay a penny.
+If you have a valid claim and would like to proceed, your personal injury lawyer will offer you a 100% no win no fee service.
+So you won’t have to worry about any upfront costs, and if they cannot win your case, you won’t pay a penny.